wook2124/Algorithm-Test/README.md

 # Algorithm Test

-To study and practice algorithms for coding test
+To study and practice algorithms for `Coding Test`.

 ## Link